 Versioning

-Any training content that’s included on your LMS platform will be subject to versioning.
+Any training content that’s included on your LMS platform will be subject to version control.
 This includes entire courses, course templates, specific learning paths, test questions, certificates, and cost types.
 Whenever any of these characteristics are edited, the most recent version will be stored in the system as numbered versions and formally published.
 All previous versions are also permanently stored, ensuring they can never be lost.
 This allows for a permanent tracking of all changes made to any of these objects.

 Once all of these requirements are met, the validation process must be used to carry out a risk analysis for all products and functions, including the entire LMS itself.
 Certain scenarios are considered.
 Note the following example:

-What happens if a person accidentally pushes button Z when button Y is the appropriate action.
+What happens if a person accidentally pushes button Z when button Y is the appropriate action?
 What potential errors can arise, and what is the impact of these errors?
 What risks or dangers do these errors pose to patients or consumers?

 This is best described as a test of worst-case scenarios and weighing the “what if” factors.
 However, this analysis is only successful, traceable, and verifiable if the roles, processes, and rights are clearly defined and visible.